FiretitanServiceClient & TrainingClient

 ```

-Supports `grad_accumulation_normalization` parameter for controlling how accumulated gradients are normalized.
-See [Loss Functions](/fine-tuning/training-api/loss-functions#gradient-accumulation-normalization) for the normalization modes and when to use them.
+Supports `grad_accumulation_normalization` for controlling how accumulated gradients are normalized.
+Pass `GradAccNormalization.NUM_LOSS_TOKENS`, `GradAccNormalization.NUM_SEQUENCES`, or `GradAccNormalization.NONE` rather than raw strings.
+See [Loss Functions](/fine-tuning/training-api/loss-functions#gradient-accumulation-normalization) for when to use each mode.

 ### `save_weights_for_sampler_ext(name, checkpoint_type, ttl_seconds)`